avdheshgupta-ims/eb4_infiniteloop_NQueenProblem/README.md

 <b> Experiment|     <b> N Queen Problem

 <h5> About the Lab: </h5>
 This lab is related to CSE and IT branch.
-In this lab we can learn design and analysis of algorithms with their Time and Space Complexities
+In this lab the user will learn design and analysis of algorithms with their Time and Space Complexities.

 <h5> About the Experiment : </h5>
-In this experiment we need to find an arrangement of N queens on a chess board, such that no Queen can attack any other Queens on the board and we will develop a stimulator for that.
+This experiment is about to find an arrangement of N queens on a chess board, such that no Queen can attack any other Queens on the board.

 <h5> Target Audience : </h5>